Killycluggin: Geography

 Killycluggin is bounded on the north by Tonyhallagh townland, on the west by Lissanover townland, on the east by Tonyrevan townland and on the south by Bellaheady townland in Kildallan parish and by Kilnavert and Corran, County Cavan townlands.
 Killycluggin's chief geographical features are a stream, a stone quarry and a gravel pit.
-Killycluggin is traversed by the R205 road (Ireland), minor roads, rural lanes and the disused Cavan and Leitrim Railway.
+Killycluggin is traversed by the R205 road, minor roads, rural lanes and the disused Cavan and Leitrim Railway.
 The townland covers 76 statute acres.
+The nearest town is Ballyconnell, 4 km to the north-east.

 History

 In medieval times the McGovern tuath of Tullyhaw was divided into economic taxation areas called ballibetoes, from the Irish Baile Biataigh (Anglicized as 'Ballybetagh'), meaning 'A Provisioner's Town or Settlement'.
 The original purpose was to enable the farmer, who controlled the baile, to provide hospitality for those who needed it, such as poor people and travellers.
 The ballybetagh was further divided into townlands farmed by individual families who paid a tribute or tax to the head of the ballybetagh, who in turn paid a similar tribute to the clan chief.
 The steward of the ballybetagh would have been the secular equivalent of the erenagh in charge of church lands.
 There were seven ballibetoes in the parish of Templeport.
 Killycluggin was located in the ballybetagh of Bally Cooleigie (alias 'Bally Cowleg').
 In Irish this was Baile Cúl Ó nGuaire meaning "The Town of Guaire's Corner", or possibly Baile Cúl Ó Gabhair, meaning "The Town of the Goats' Corner".

 Until the 1652 Cromwellian Settlement of Ireland, the modern townland of Tonyrevan formed part of the townland of Killycluggin.
 The 1609 Ulster Plantation Baronial Map depicts the townland as Killcloggin.
 A 1610 grant spells it as Kilclogen.
 A 1630 Inquisition spells it as Kilcloghan.
 The 1652 Commonwealth Survey spells the name as Killerluggin.
 The 1665 Down Survey map depicts it as Killycraggan.

-Killycluggin was the site of the pre-Christian pagan god of Ireland Crom Cruach, the Killycluggin Stone, situated in a stone circle on Bannon’s farm in the townland.
+Killycluggin was the site of the pre-Christian pagan god of Ireland Crom Cruach, the Killycluggin Stone, situated in a stone circle on Bannon's farm in the townland.